brohlf/technical-writing-portfolio/rest_api_docs/knights_and_sorcerers/api.md

   ]
 }
 ```
 **Note:** The real response to our example request would be too long to display.
-This example response shows only a subset of what you would see.
+This example shows only a subset of the server objects that you would see in the real response.

 Response variable descriptions:
 | Response Item    | Item Description | Data Category | Data Type     |